cpxPratik/useful-linux-commands/README.md

 # useful-linux-commands

 For running some of these commands, relevant package may need to be installed.
+It is recommended to run `man <command>` if details needed.

 ## To check firewalls